brent-hokeness/brent-hokeness/README.md

 - 👋 Hi, I’m @brent-hokeness
 - 👀 I’m interested in baseball sports science and player development.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and computer vision.
-- 💞️ I’m looking to collaborate on baseball research!
+- 💞️ I’m looking to collaborate on baseball biomechanics research!
 - 📫 How to reach me brentdhokeness@gmail.com

 <!---